Share this post on:

 This is the main reason why we get married, why we attend church gatherings, why we spend time in nature, why we gather at clubs, and why some people choose to join gangs.

-It’s all because of a need to feel connected to other people.
-No longer do we want to feel significant.
+It’s all because we need to feel connected to other people.
+We no longer want to feel significant.

 Instead, connections with other people help us avoid bouts of depression and loneliness.